bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-A long-term health condition that typically progresses slowly and requires ongoing medical management.
+A long-term health condition, such as diabetes, heart disease, or obesity, that progresses slowly and often requires continuous medical management.

 Functional Medicine